MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/operations/event-id-explanations.md

 > [!NOTE]
 > When Managed Installer is enabled, customers using LogAnalytics should be aware that Managed Installer may fire many 3091 events.
 Customers may need to filter out these events to avoid high LogAnalytics costs.

-The following events provide helpful diagnostic information when a WDAC policy includes the ISG or MI option.
+The following events provide helpful diagnostic information when a App Control policy includes the ISG or MI option.
 These events can help you debug why something was allowed/denied based on managed installer or ISG.
 Events 3090, 3091, and 3092 don't necessarily indicate a problem but should be reviewed in context with other events like 3076 or 3077.

 Unless otherwise noted, these events are found in either the **CodeIntegrity - Operational** event log or the **CodeIntegrity - Verbose** event log depending on your version of Windows.